California State Route 127: Route description

 Looking north along SR 127 about halfway between Baker and Shoshone.

+Route 127 is defined in section 427 of the California Streets and Highways Code, and that the highway is "from Route 15 near Baker to the Nevada state line via the vicinity of Death Valley Junction".

 The highway begins at I-15 in the community of Baker, the last town travelers from the Greater Los Angeles area or the Las Vegas Valley see before making their trek across Death Valley.
 SR 127 travels through the town of Baker as Death Valley Road before turning slightly northwest and traveling along the edge of Silver Lake, a dry lake.
 The road parallels Salt Creek and Silurian Lake as it crosses the Valjean Valley.
 SR 127 soon runs along the southeastern edge of Death Valley National Park and cuts through the mountains at Ibex Pass as it is entering Inyo County.

 After passing by the turnoff for Tecopa Hot Springs, SR 127 runs concurrently with SR 178 through the community of Shoshone.
 SR 127 continues along the eastern edge of Death Valley National Park, passing by Eagle Mountain and the Amargosa River before intersecting SR 190 at Death Valley Junction.
 The road ends at the California-Nevada border, where Nevada State Route 373 begins.
 It is the "Lost Highway" featured in David Lynch's film Lost Highway.

 SR 127 is part of the California Freeway and Expressway System, and near I-15 is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
 SR 127 is eligible to be included in the State Scenic Highway System, but it is not officially designated as a scenic highway by the California Department of Transportation.